 Both Richmond Station and Kingston Station are served by National Rail and are a bus ride away from the school.
 Information about accessibility at these stations can be found on the Accessable website.
 Richmond Station is likely to provide the easiest access, with a lift to street-level, level access to the pavement from the station concourse, and the correct bus stop directly outside the station.
 The 371 bus (in the direction of Kingston) will take you to Mariner Gardens - a bus stop very near to the school.

 We have one disabled car parking space and we are more than happy to reserve you additional spaces if this is something that you need.
 Please note parking on the streets adjacent to school is also free.

 Getting around Meadlands

 Meadlands is largely accessible to wheelchair users, with flat or ramped floor access into the building.
 The outdoor areas are largely flat with tarmac paths in most places.

-There is an accessible toilet facility just off the central corridor in the school, about halfway between our Year 3 Owls and Year 4 Parakeets classrooms.
+There is an accessible toilet facility just off the central corridor in the school.

 Our school hall, where lunch is served, is fully accessible.